Skip to main content

 (+) IMPROVEMENTS

-2. The reducing coefficients of the transitional regime are not applicable to the capital gains obtained.
+2. The reduction coefficients of the transitional regime are not applicable to the capital gains obtained.

-Note: For the purposes of applying the reducing coefficients of the transitional regime, assets not assigned to economic activities will be considered those in which the disengagement of these activities has occurred more than three years prior to the date of transfer.
+Note: For the purposes of applying the reduction coefficients of the transitional regime, assets not affected by economic activities will be considered those in which the de-affectation of these activities has occurred more than three years prior to the date of transfer.